5 Steps You Must Take To Ensure Data Resiliency (And Why #5 Might Surprise You!)

 4. Embrace the Cloud

 The cloud offers unmatched scalability and flexibility.
 Cloud services like AWS also provide solutions like S3 Object Lock, an immutable format that lets you take advantage of the cloud without sacrificing security.
-And cloud-based disaster recovery solutions like Arcserve SaaS Backup and Arcserve Disaster Recovery as a Service (DRaaS) offer you rapid recovery with automated backups and replication to multiple data centers so that even if a local disaster strikes, your data remains accessible.
+Cloud-based solutions like Arcserve SaaS Backup offer you rapid recovery with automated backups and replication to multiple data centers so that even if a local disaster strikes, your data remains accessible

 5. Harness the Benefits of Tape Backup and Air Gapping